Joseph Sobran

-Michael Joseph Sobran Jr. (/ˈsoʊbræn/; February 23, 1946 – September 30, 2010), also known as M. J. Sobran, was an American paleoconservative journalist and syndicated columnist.
+Michael Joseph Sobran Jr. (/ˈsoʊbræn/; February 23, 1946 – September 30, 2010), also known as M. J. Sobran, was an American journalist and syndicated columnist.
 He wrote for the National Review magazine from 1972 to 1993.

-In his columns, Sobran was moralistic, opposed to big government, and an isolationist critic of U.S. foreign policy.
+In his columns, Sobran was paleoconservative, opposed to big government, and an isolationist critic of U.S. foreign policy.
 When he fired Sobran from his longtime job at National Review in 1993, publisher William F. Buckley Jr. termed some of Sobran's writings "contextually anti-semitic".
 In the early 2000s, Sobran was a speaker for the Holocaust denial group Institute for Historical Review.

 Biography

 Early life

 Michael Joseph Sobran Jr. was born in Ypsilanti, Michigan, on February 23, 1946, to Doris (née Prevost, 1924–1997), a department store clerk, and Michael Joseph Sobran (1916–1994), an autoworker.
 His paternal grandparents were from Austria-Hungary, and his mother was of English, French-Canadian and Irish ancestry.
 Sobran was raised in a Roman Catholic family.

 Sobran graduated from Eastern Michigan University in 1969 with a Bachelor of Arts in English.
 He studied for a Master of English degree with a concentration on Shakespearean studies.
 In the late 1960s, Sobran lectured on Shakespeare and English on a fellowship with Eastern Michigan.